EliseJane/SpeedDistribution/README.md

+This React web app utilizes the Google Maps API to offer two ways to visualize the distribution of recorded speeds around the Bay Area.

+On the root page, you can pick a route and quickly (via use of a hash set) see existing data along that route.
+The range of speeds along the route is used to convert each speed point into a color ranging from red to green.

+Click the link to see all the available speed data plotted on the map.
+Be ready to wait because it's a lot of data!
+I averaged the speeds from all the routes of points near each other to cut down on the number of points to be plotted, but it's still a lot.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>